What is a PDI check, and what does it mean for you and your shiny new lease car ?

 • Mirrors, door locks and windows

-• Any seat adjustments including memory seats and lumbar support, as well as heating and cooling
+• Seat adjustments, including memory seats, lumbar support, and heating and cooling

 • Sunroofs and convertible roofs